tidepool-org/uploader/docs/FlatRateBasals.md

 ### Terminology

 **basal rate change**: A basal rate change event is a point-in-time data type.
+It consists of a _rate_ (insulin delivery in units of insulin per hour) and a timestamp.

 **basal (rate) segment**: A basal (rate) segment is an interval data type.
 It consists of a _rate_ (insulin delivery in units of insulin per hour), and either a pair of _start_ and _end_ timestamps or a _start_ timestamp and a _duration_.